avolabs-io/arweave-skale-bridge/hasura/README.md

 Initialise new hasura project (Not needed for general use, this project is already initialised - ie don't run):

 ```
-hasura init --directory my-project --endpoint https://api.wildcards.world
+hasura init --directory my-project --endpoint <hasura endpoint>
 ```

-#### the following needs to be run inside the project folder (`wildcards` or `wildcards-goerli` for testnet)
+#### the following needs to be run inside the project folder

 Run migrations: